JohnnyTheTank/apiNG/README.md

 # apiNG

-**apiNG** is an AngularJS directive for receiving and displaying data from any source, like REST APIs, JSON files or just simple JavaScript arrays.
+**apiNG** is an AngularJS directive for receiving and displaying data from any source, like REST APIs, JSON files or just simple JavaScript objects.

 ## How apiNG works
 **apiNG** works as extendable platform, composed of three components: